 Palomino used to be a peaceful little seaside spot with a few hostels.
-Today, and I can’t explain why it has become a very busy destination that has lost a lot of its charm.
+Nowadays, it’s a very busy Colombian destination that has lost some of its magic.

 The place is perfect if you want to meet other travelers and stay in nice hostels or hotels, but for the rest, it’s not really the ideal place.